 - Cemeteries for visits (local jurisdictions may still keep them closed)

-Stage 1 would look like this: Maryland lifts the stay at home order and allows the reopening of many small businesses.
+Stage 1: Maryland lifts the stay at home order and allows the reopening of many small businesses.
 Other community activities that are low risk would resume.
 Local governments, like individual counties, can have the flexibility to open up other things, such as parks and playgrounds and libraries with safety protocols in place.

 Stage 2: Happens if there is no spike in deaths or sustained spike for ICU cases, as well as no additional significant community transmissions.
 This would include even more businesses reopening, and non-essential workers who can't rely on teleworking returning back to their jobs.